 Patch is coming to the rescue.
 We’ve got the best bets for your done-work-outta-here time.
 Check our picks for the activities to hit this weekend.

-- Pricing: Free, though a $10 donation is suggested for adults, a $7 donation for seniors and students 12-18, and a $3 donation for children.
+Pricing: suggested donation of $10 for adults, $7 for seniors and students 12-18, and $3 for children